 Start with the project charter, which defines the problem the project has been created to resolve.
 You need to determine the baseline of the project metrics to make measurements in relation to the project’s progress.
 Getting data from the customer helps.

 The business case will help place the Y of the project into the larger context of the organizational strategy, financial targets, customer satisfaction and other relevant goals.
-Once these goals are identified, the define part of the process is complete.
+Once these goals are identified, the defined part of the process is complete.

 Now you’re going to map your project, which will help to identify the potential causes of the x’s in the formula.
 You’ll see which x’s are going to have the greatest influence on Y. The list of x’s will likely have to be whittled down to a manageable number through prioritization.

 This reduction of potential x’s will not be determined by data, as the project has yet to start.
 Therefore, brainstorming is needed to figure out what is most important.
-Then the next step will be to identify any patterns to create a baseline capacity of the project process.
+Then the next step will be to identify any patterns to create a baseline capacity for the project process.

 Verify and quantify the x-Y relationship.
 There are graphical tools and statistical tools that can be applied to complete this phase of the process.
 This will bring you to a greater understanding of which x’s contribute the most to the problem of the process Y.